-A positive HIV test means that an HIV antibody test is positive and it has been confirmed with another HIV test.
+A positive HIV test means that HIV antibodies have been detected.
 This means a person has been infected with HIV.
 This result is not given over the phone.

 What does an inconclusive HIV test result mean?

-- Current HIV treatments dramatically improve the duration and quality of life of people living with HIV if the infection is detected early.
+- Having access to HIV treatments, which dramatically improve the duration and quality of life of people living with HIV.

-- Knowledge of your HIV status may help you negotiate safe sex and/or injecting behaviour differently.
+- Knowledge of HIV status may help you negotiate safe sex and/or injecting behaviour.